TheDevMonarch/LMS_Frontend/README.md

 A full-stack Library Management System built using the **MERN stack** (MongoDB, Express.js, React, Node.js) with **Role-Based Access Control (RBAC)**, JWT authentication via `httpOnly` cookies, Cloudinary image uploads, and support for student services like penalty payment and book extension requests.

+---

+## Very Important
+I designed the website for specific college students.
+You can only register to this LMS website if your data present in college database.

+So if you want to test and see your dashboard
+1) click on admin, Login to admin using,
+2) Enter UserName: AdminAR14, Password: 2305
+3) Go to add new student and add your detail that is name and URN.
+4) GO to register Page and then register and login.

+The process is long but I design for only college student so no other people access it.

+---

 You can check the full running website on **https://lms-frontend-jade-three.vercel.app/**